Lorenz cipher: Vernam cipher

-Gilbert Vernam was an AT&T Bell Labs research engineer who, in 1917, invented a cipher system that used the Boolean "exclusive or" (XOR) function, symbolised by ⊕.
+Gilbert Vernam was an AT&T Bell Labs research engineer who, in 1917, invented a cipher system in which the plaintext bitstream is enciphered by combining it with a random or pseudorandom bitstream (the "keystream") to generate the ciphertext.
+This combination is done using the Boolean "exclusive or" (XOR) function, symbolised by ⊕.
 This is represented by the following "truth table", where 1 represents "true" and 0 represents "false".

 Other names for this function are: Not equal (NEQ), modulo 2 addition (without 'carry') and modulo 2 subtraction (without 'borrow').

 Vernam's cipher is a symmetric-key algorithm, i.e. the same key is used both to encipher plaintext to produce the ciphertext and to decipher ciphertext to yield the original plaintext: